burin-n/concept_space/README.md

 The code estimates and evaluates concept spaces for the frame-level phone and speaker concepts, using HuBERT representations on Librispeech dev and test clean sets.

-Supported concept estimators: LEACE, COV, Linear Classifier, CPCA, LDA, Random, and Identity (ambient space).
+Supported concept estimators: LEACE, COV, MLR, CPCA, LDA, Random, and Identity (ambient space).

 ## Installation